mcnamee/grid/README.md

 ### 1. Download

-Download the grid.css file and place within your css directory
+Download the grid.min.css (or grid.css if you prefer) file and place within your css directory

 ### 2. Link the stylesheet

 Add the downloaded stylesheet within your HTML `<head>` (matching your file structure):

-`<link rel="stylesheet" href="/css/grid.css">`
+`<link rel="stylesheet" href="/css/grid.min.css">`

 ### 3. Meta tag